Nomte/CpuRamMonitor/README.md

 Arduino nano compatible: https://es.banggood.com/ATmega328P-Nano-V3-Controller-Board-Compatible-Arduino-p-940937.html?rmmds=buy&cur_warehouse=CN

 The files to 3Dprint the parts are also available here (BOX.stl and FRONT.stl) and the file units are **centimeters**.
 The final dimensions are 6.8 x 4.3 x 3.1 CMs.
+Take a look at the "Assembly_001.jpg" image to see how to place the components.